rahul2212gupta/Event-Reservation-System/README.md

 Note:
 This project is intended for academic use.
 All database architectures, designs, and queries are for demonstration and learning purposes.

-You may include schema files, Data Definition Language (DDL) scripts, and sample datasets in the repository for easier reproducibility.
-If there’s a web interface or code for CRUD operations, mention setup/usage instructions as well.

 THANK YOU!